Request InformationApply

 MACMHC Program Faculty are as follows:

-Dr. Philicia Jefferson, Associate Professor of Clinical Mental Health Counseling - Core Faculty
+Dr. Tim Cranfill, Associate Professor of Clinical Mental Health Counseling - Core Faculty

-Dr. Oliver McMahan, Professor of Clinical Mental Health Counseling - Core Faculty
+Dr. Kwame Frimpong, Assistant Professor of Clinical Mental Health Counseling - Core Faculty

-Dr. Tom Biller, Associate Professor of Clinical Mental Health Counseling - Core Faculty
+Dr. Justin Harley, Assistant Professor of Clinical Mental Health Counseling - Core Faculty

 Dr. Luke Queen - Clinical Faculty in Counseling